CosmWasm/mesh-security-hackathon/README.md

 Claiming ILP tokens:

 A user can stake any number of tokens to the ILP, and use them in multiple provider contracts.
-The ILP ensures that the user has balance greater than or equal to max(claims) at all time.
+The ILP ensures that the user has balance >= the max claim at all times.
 If you put in eg 1000 OSMO, but then provide 700, 500, and 300 to various providers, you can pull out 300 OSMO from the ILP.
 Once you successfully release the claim on the provider with 700, then you can pull out another 200 OSMO.